Always Fighting the Last Insurrection

 War Game may entertain an audience just looking for drama, like the audiences for anti-Trump podcasts, but it doesn't do a great deal to educate or inform the viewer about the threat it centers on, radical christian nationalists who want to redefine how America works.
 I've seen more interesting, informative, and even dramatic episodes of PBS's Frontline.
 War Game has all the going-through-the-motions drama of a reality show.
 You can guess how it will end.

 My concern with a film like this is that it oversimplifies the situation, making the strategic decision-making within the White House seem like something out of a Frank Capra film.
 Wise leaders do the right thing, and the bad guys scatter.
-But we know, at least from the Trump side, it was chaos—every person for themselves—while the big guy upstairs was eating hamburders in front of Fox News, and Democratic leaders were making decisions from a sofa, also while watching the news coverage of the actual melee.
+But we know, at least from the Trump side, it was chaos—every person for themselves—while the big guy upstairs was eating hamburders in front of Fox News, and Democratic leaders, having been hustled away from the danger down the corridor, were making decisions from a sofa, also while watching the news coverage of the actual melee.
 (Ironically, my team missed all of this because we were running a Zoom workshop on strategic narratives on January 6th and weren’t following social media.)

 Things next time around will be much more complicated, multi-front, and flooded with disinformation.
 It will play out less on the lawn of the Capitol, and more in the parking lots of voting facilities, vote-counting areas, and statehouses across the country—more like the 2020 Brooks Brothers Riot, but distributed, multi-platform, and far uglier.
 War Game loosely dramatized attacks on several statehouses rather than in DC alone, and for that it gets credit.